hotosm/underpass/docs/Dev/debugging.md

 `brew install gdb`

-Note that gdb requires special privileges to access Mach ports.
+Note that gdb requires special privileges to access Mac ports.
 You will need to codesign the binary.
 For instructions, see: https://sourceware.org/gdb/wiki/PermissionsDarwin

 Add the alias in your `~/.bashrc` file: